Gethe/wow-ui-source/README.markdown

   * Prowl has a new icon.

+  * Savage Defense has been redesigned slightly.
+Instead of a single charge absorption, it now places an absorption effect on the druid absorbing up to 35% of the druid's attack power (modified by mastery, if applicable) in damage and lasting 10 seconds.
+There are no longer any charges on the effect.

   * Stampeding Roar's duration has been increased to 8 seconds, up from 6.
 The movement speed effect has been increased to 60%, up from 40%.

-  * Swipe (Bear) cooldown has been reduced to 3 seconds, down from 6.
+  * Swipe (Bear) cooldown has been reduced to 3 seconds, down from 6, and is now on trainable at level 18 (training cost has been reduced).
+In addition, the bonus threat from this ability has been removed and replaced with increased damage done.

+  * Thrash bonus threat has been removed and replaced with increased damage done.

   * Druids now innately have 100% pushback protection from damage while channeling Tranquility.